Pseudonym-Tim/Unity-Sprite-Voxellator/README.md

 # Unity-Sprite-Voxellator
-A Unity editor tool that turns sprites into 3D voxel meshes.
+A tool for the Unity editor that turns sprites into 3D voxel meshes.
 Supports pixel based extrusion mapping and boasts various options and features.